Srivatsala17/My_Projects/Book Recommendation System/Project_documentation.md

 ## Conclusion
 The book recommendation system was successfully implemented with some helpful and interesting data surrounding the reviews and sentiments.
 To further improve on this, more detailed information could be extracted with density of keywords and subgenres etc., A more efficient way of handling such a large dataset could also be sought but due to the short timeframe in which this project was completed we have managed well with the methods we have used.

+Demo video is attached in teh same folder for reference.